-This work is often presented as installations, staged events or as works co-authored with the audience and aims to engage others in dialogue or shared experience.
+This work aims to engage others in dialogue or shared experience.
 Shifting between performance, event making and artist-curator roles, Monica is interested in the connection between the individual, society and our belief systems, asking questions about collective agency.

-Monica holds an MA Visual Arts Practices from IADT, Dun Laoghaire (2008) and has over 14 years experience in Arts and Cultural Management (UCD, 2000).
+Monica holds an MA Visual Arts Practices from IADT, Dun Laoghaire (2008) and has over 20 years experience in Arts and Cultural Management (UCD, 2000).
 As a co-founder and co-director of The Market Studios, Dublin (2007 – 2014), which she established with Claire Behan and Deirdre Morrissey, she has an abiding interest in artist-led initiatives.
-She is currently a member of Common Place Studios, Dublin and also works part-time as Professional Development Officer with Visual Artists Ireland.